lee-zhg/watson-voicebot/README.md

     !["watson-voicebot-architecture"](docs/images/watson-assistant08.png)

-1. Select `Save and exit` on the top. save the configuration.
+1. Select `Save and exit` on the top to save the configuration.

 ### Step 7 - Verification